Articoli suggeriti

 Information obligations according to the Consumer Dispute Settlement Act

-As of April 1st, 2016, the Consumer Dispute Settlement Act came into force.
+As of April 1st, 2016, the Consumer Dispute Settlement Act - opes in a new window or tab came into force.

-In addition, on February 2nd, 2017, the §§ 36, 37 of the above-mentioned Act will come into force and will lay down further information requirements for business sellers.
+In addition, on February 2nd, 2017, the §§ 36, 37 of the above-mentioned Act came into force and laid down further information requirements for business sellers.

 According to § 36 CDRA, traders, including business sellers on eBay, are obliged to inform about their voluntary willingness or their legal obligation to take part in the proceedings before ADR entities.
 This information obligation exists regardless of the willingness or the legal obligation.
 The notice can be given – if applicable – within the general terms and conditions as well as on the traders’ website.